dehezhang2/Notes/3103/CS3103_Operating_System.md

     * More-privileged mode
     * *Kernel* of the operating system (central module of an OS)
       * Loads first when the system starts
-      * Resides in memory (in a protected area) all the time
+      * Resides in main memory (in a protected area) all the time

 * Typical Functions of an OS Kernel